RoMcGill/coding-game/README.md

 This was used to test and debug my site as I went through the process of building it.
 The lighthouse feature was used to create a report on the performance of the site.

-### Google Fonts
-The fonts used on the site are imported from Google Fonts.

-### Formspree
+###jsHint.com
-This was used to link my contribute form directly to my email address.
+jshint was used to validate my Javascript code.

 ### W3C Validation Services
 These services were used to validate my css and HTML code to ensure there was no errors.